Jan

 May

-Powerful Tools for Caregivers - Seneca County
+Powerful Tools for Caregivers Tuesdays May 12 - Jun 16, 2 - 3:30pm Seneca County

-• Seneca County Office for the Aging, 2465 Bonadent Dr, Suite 4, Waterloo, NY 13165
+• Seneca County Office for the Aging (map)

-This class series will meet in person at the Seneca County Office for the Aging every Wednesday from 1:30 - 3 pm beginning Wednesday, May 28 through Wednesday, July 2
+This class series will meet in person at the Seneca County Office for the Aging, 2465 Bonadent Drive, Waterloo, NY 13165, Tuesdays May 12 - June 16 from 2:00 pm - 3:30 pm

 Powerful Tools for Caregivers is a 6-week educational program that focuses on the needs of family caregivers of individuals with chronic conditions.
 Family caregivers develop a variety of self-care tools to: